ShaneSutro/Vestaboard/README.md

 -   Creating an instance of Board, either by passing in an  Installable or by passing in an API Key, API Secret _and_ Subscription ID

-The board currently has 1 method available, the `.post()` method, which takes in a string and sends it to the board:
+The board currently has 2 methods available, the `.post()` method, which takes in a string and sends it to the board, and the `.raw()` method, which allows you to place characters precisely where you'd like them.

+### Post

 ```python
 import vestaboard